supposedly/joffrey/README.md

 Joffrey, by the way, is still an experiment.
 If it really doesn't solve the same problem for you that it does for me, I think you'd be better off trying something else -- [here's a list](https://gist.github.com/supposedly/01224262b816df21b601ab0784d5f999) of alternatives to check out!

-## The name
-**Pars**ley, for **pars**ing, is called جعفری /d͡ʒæʔfæˈɾi/ in Farsi.
-That glottal stop is elided into a vowel in Iran, giving /d͡ʒæːfæˈɾi/, and if you squint hard enough that resembles a heavily accented pronunciation of "Joffrey".

 [](#separator-for-pypi)